The Bretton Woods Committee invites graduate students to submit brief essays to the Henry Owen Memorial Award Essay Contest on the following topic:

 - Second place winners will receive a monetary prize of US$500.

-- Winners will have the opportunity to participate in the Bretton Woods Committee Annual Meeting to be held in April 2019.
+- Winners will have the opportunity to participate in the Bretton Woods Committee Annual Meeting to be held on April 15, 2020 in Washington, DC.

 - Top essays will be published on the Committee’s website and shared with Committee members and friends via its quarterly newsletter.

-To apply: Please email an essay of no more than 750 words toby March 17, 2019, 11:59 p.m.
+To apply: Please email an essay of no more than 750 words to email@example.com by March 15, 2020, 11:59 p.m.
 ET.
 All applicants must include a cover sheet with name, contact information, school, and degree information.
 Name, school, and contact information should not be visible on any other pages of the essay.
 Number each page of essay.
 One submission per person.

 Failure to comply with application processes and requirements may result in disqualification from the contest.